nbenaglia/docker/docs/docker_image_resizing/presentation.md

 ---
 ## Multi-stage builds

-Simple idea: don't include the compiler in my image (security???), but only the binary resulting after compiling.
+Simple idea: don't include the compiler inside the image (security???), but only the binary resulting after compiling.

 ```dockerfile
 #has WORKDIR /go